Marie Clements: Career

 Theatre Research in Canada dedicated a special issue of the journal to the celebration of Clements's contribution to Canadian theatre.

 In 2010, Clements founded Working Pajama Lab, which specializes in the development, creation and strategic weaving of story across film, TV, digital media and live performance.
 She also founded Red Diva Project the same year when she was commissioned to create the Aboriginal Pavilion's closing performance at the 2010 Winter Olympics in Vancouver.

 Clements's plays often consider several overlapping themes, such as the themes of racism, sexism and violence explored in The Unnatural and Accidental Women.
 Her theatrical style is a blending of Aboriginal storytelling, ritual and western theatrical conventions.
 As a playwright, director and dramaturge, she "explores important issues of women, aboriginals, and the realities of the urban core in innovative, highly theatrical stagings".

 While touring the Canadian north, Clements wrote her first play, Age of Iron (1993).
 She says it was "sheer cold boredom and a serious desire to understand and integrate the elemental connections between Greek mythology and Native thought" that inspired her to write it.

 Clements's plays often "reframe...authorized Western histories" to encourage spectators acknowledgement of alternative histories and critically engage with the process of historiography.
 Both Burning Vision (staged by Tom Bentley-Fisher for The Barcelona International Grec Festival) and The Unnatural and Accidental Women engage with elements of Canadian history that are pushed to the periphery and press issues of "counter-hegemonic remembrance practices".

 Her importance as a Canadian playwright is reflected in the number of award nominations, the numerous translations of her works and the number of scholarly articles dedicated to her plays.

-In 2024 she was the recipient of the Matt Cohen Award from the Writers' Trust of Canada for her body of work.
+In 2024, she was the recipient of the Matt Cohen Award from the Writers' Trust of Canada for her body of work.

+In 2025 she entered production on her latest film, under the working title Tombs.
+Under the release title How We Stand, it is slated to premiere in the Centrepiece program at the 2026 Toronto International Film Festival.